Skip to main content

 As a UW-Eau Claire health care administration graduate, you will have the knowledge, tools and professional experience to best support the health care needs of aging populations.
 Health care administrators plan, direct, coordinate and supervise the delivery of health care services at organizations such as assisted living facilities, group homes, outpatient clinics and hospices.
 They must balance the unique health care needs of the people they serve with dynamic changes in their industry, such as evolving integrated health care delivery systems, technological innovations and complex legal and regulatory environments.

-Graduates of the program are prepared for a variety of managerial positions in the health care field, such as nursing home administrator, human resources director, marketing manager, pharmaceutical salesperson, HMO underwriter and health care consultant.
+Graduates of the program are prepared for a variety of managerial positions in the health care field, such as nursing home administrator, executive director of assisted living, director of rehabilitation facility, human resources director, marketing manager, pharmaceutical salesperson, health insurance broker and health care consultant.
 Our program also provides excellent preparation for those who wish to pursue graduate school and positions in the acute care sector (hospitals).

 Where are health care administration alumni now?